sbb-design-systems/lyne-components/src/components/sbb-visual-checkbox/readme.md

 The `sbb-visual-checkbox` is an 'internal-use-only' component used to display a non-interactive checkbox within an interactive component.
-It is used in the `sbb-checkbox` component, and in the `sbb-option` component when it's used within a multiple `sbb-select`.
+It is used in the [sbb-checkbox](/docs/components-sbb-checkbox-sbb-checkbox--docs) component, and in the [sbb-option](/docs/components-sbb-option-sbb-option--docs) component when it's used within a multiple [sbb-select](/docs/components-sbb-select--docs).

+## States

 It has four different states related to the properties `checked`, `indeterminate` and `disabled`:
 - a default unchecked state: an empty square is shown;